TeamOpenwrt/temba/README.md

 # Temba

-status: work in progress / not working
+status: work in progress / works but everything is manual

-Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network
+Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network.
+You require to use external image builder, my recomendation is to use [lime-sdk](https://github.com/libremesh/lime-sdk).
+[Instructions](https://github.com/guifi-exo/wiki/blob/master/howto/lime-sdk.md)

 ## Motivation